tummala-hareesh/ml_zoomcamp_ht/notes/week-5-notes.md

 ```sh
 pipenv run gunicorn --bind 0.0.0.0:9696 05_predict-churn-webservice:app
 ```
+- Python dependencies are managed using `pipenv`
+- What if we want system dependencies to be managed ?
+    - Next lesson - Docker

 # 6 Environment management: Docker
+-

 # 7 Deployment to the cloud: AWS Elastic Beanstalk (optional)